 Dead Horse Ranch also has multi-use trails, fishing lagoons, and lots of space to place.
 If you really want to enjoy the fall colors, campsites and cabins are available to rent.

 This is just one of the 10 Best State Parks in Arizona.
+See what else made the list.

 The fall colors in Arizona aren’t hiding too far from Phoenix.
 Just an hour and a half north of the city in Payson, aspen trees take on a golden hue in October.
 Drive along Route 260 east from Payson to the Mogollon Rim.
 Stop at Woods Canyon Lake for a picnic in the crisp fall air.